 European Union: Joint Ventures

-JVs and EU merger control
+Joint ventures and EU merger control

 - joint control: two or more undertakings are in a position to exert decisive influence over the JV;

-The ‘full function’ requirement under the EUMR is designed to ensure that notifications are required only for JVs that lead to a permanent change in market structure, the principle being that a JV must have a sufficient degree of autonomy in order to conduct itself independently on the market in much the same way as any other autonomous economic entity.
+The ‘full function’ requirement under the EUMR is designed to ensure that notifications are required only for JVs that lead to a permanent change in market structure, the principle being that a JV must have a sufficient degree of autonomy to conduct itself independently on the market in much the same way as any other autonomous economic entity.

 - a management dedicated to the day-to-day operation of the JV;